DanBuda11/webpack4/README.md

   - SourceMapDevToolPlugin
   - UglifyjsWebpackPlugin: already installed buy not being used yet since I probably only want to use it for production builds
   - CompressionPlugin: gzipping - is this even doing anything?
-  - CleanWebpackPlugin: may need to tweak the settings and/or only use it for production builds
+  - CleanWebpackPlugin: may need to tweak the settings
 * postcss config file has both cssnano and autoprefixer but not sure they're doing anything, will need to test them somehow
 * What I actually need to be able to do:
   - minify, uglify JS